February 18, 2022

 Francesca’s family plays an integral role in her exploration, leading to a better understanding of how they are becoming part of Cagliari’s story, and what colorful details they will add to this part of Italy’s history.
 The Pictorial List asked Francesca to share her explorations, and some of her discoveries.

-“I have been living in this city for fifteen years and I am deeply in love with it.
+“I have been living in this city for 15 years and I am deeply in love with it.
 It has a moving beauty, for the light, the colors of the stones, the enchanting sea.
-I can't stop discovering it.”
+I can't stop discovering it.
+It is a privilege to feel welcomed in a place but, at the same time, to keep the stranger's gaze and amazement.”

 IN CONVERSATION WITH FRANCESCA TIBONI